JamesSkemp/words/content/post/using-log-parser-to-find-users-accounts-used-to-log-into-an-ftp-site.md

 +++
-title = "Using Log Parser to find users accounts used to log into an FTP site" summary = "Query to find what user names were passed when logging into an IIS FTP site." draft = false comments = true date = "2007-09-13T20:00:00-05:00"
+title = "Using Log Parser to find users accounts used to log into an FTP site" description = "Query to find what user names were passed when logging into an IIS FTP site." draft = false comments = true date = "2007-09-13T20:00:00-05:00"